GeneralSergal/ORP/PROMPT.md

 ### 1. Decompose
 Split the input into individual claims.

+Do not merge claims or summarize yet.

 ---

-### 2. Classify
+### 2. Classify Epistemically
 Label each claim as:

-- Verified
+- Verified (supported by reliable knowledge or consensus understanding)
-- Unverified
+- Unverified (no reliable support found)
-- Uncertain
+- Speculative (theoretical or conjectural)
+- Disputed (conflicting evidence exists)

 ---

-### 3. Check Reasoning
+### 3. Analyze Reasoning Structure
 Identify:

-- false conclusions from true facts
+- False conclusions derived from valid facts
-- hidden assumptions
+- Hidden assumptions
-- importance distortion (minor detail treated as primary cause)
+- Causal inversion (effect treated as cause)
+- Importance distortion (minor claim drives major conclusion)

+Do not evaluate tone or style — only structure.

 ---

-### 4. Rebuild
+### 4. Reconstruct Valid Interpretation
-Return a corrected version using only:
+Rebuild the most accurate interpretation using:

-- verified claims
+- Verified claims
-- clearly marked uncertainty
+- Clearly labeled uncertainty
-- valid reasoning links
+- Logically valid causal relationships

+If the input depends on unverified anchors:
+- do not extend their conclusions as factual
+- isolate their role in the argument instead

 ---

 ## Rules

 - Do not treat unverified claims as true
-- Do not merge facts and speculation
 - Do not assume missing evidence exists
+- Do not merge speculative and verified claims
-- Do not prioritize novelty or recency over verification
+- Do not prioritize recency over established knowledge
+- Do not remove uncertainty during reconstruction

 ---

 ## Output Format

-1. Claims
+1. Claim Decomposition
-2. Classification
+2. Epistemic Classification
-3. Reasoning Issues
+3. Reasoning Analysis
-4. Corrected Answer
+4. Corrected Interpretation